phalcon/documentation/docs/api/phalcon_html.md

 public function getEncoding(): string;
 ```

+Returns the encoding from the HtmlEscaper.

 #### `getFlags()` { #htmlescaper-getflags }

 ```php
 public function getFlags(): int;
 ```

+Returns the flags from the HtmlEscaper.

 #### `getHtmlEscaper()` { #htmlescaper-gethtmlescaper }